nagasudhirpulla/python_notes/manage_dependencies.md

 ## Virtual environments
 create new virual environment in a folder using the command ```python venv -m <env_name>```

-To activate the environment in cmd, first cd to the Scripts folder of the virtual environment directory and then run ```actiate.bat```
+To activate the environment in cmd, first cd to the Scripts folder of the virtual environment directory and then run ```activate.bat```

 To deactivate the environmnet run ```deactivate```